qoryy17/Landing-Page/README.md

 ## Landing Page

-Simple landing page with personal information
+Simple landing page with personal information, this education project used for IT Club SMK Negeri 1 Beringin

 ## Author & Contribute
 - Qori Chairawan S.Kom